ViggieM/sveltekit-d1/README.md

 - Add GitHub / Google authentication
 - Add a 404/500 error page
 - Improve logout: ATM there are two ways it is done, but I didn't decide yet which one is better
+- In case you don't need any authentication, use the prompt [misc/REMOVE_AUTHENTICATION_PROMPT.md](misc/REMOVE_AUTHENTICATION_PROMPT.md)

 ## Troubleshooting